Assassin's Bullet

-Assassin's Bullet (also known as Sofia) is a 2012 action drama thriller film directed by Isaac Florentine and starring Christian Slater, Donald Sutherland and Elika Portnoy, who is also credited for the story.
-The film was released directed to video.
+Assassin's Bullet (also known as Sofia) is a 2012 American action drama thriller film directed by Isaac Florentine and starring Christian Slater, Donald Sutherland and Elika Portnoy, who is also credited for the story.
+The film was released direct to video.

 Premise

 When a vigilante decides to murder one by one the most wanted terrorists in the world, the FBI decides to send an agent to discover the identity of this person.